frjurado/flask-rep/issues.md

     * now implement for post writing!!

-# and it empties itself (but not the rest of the form!)
+# please empty the rest of the form!
-revise form.html
+# dz-preview NOT at the end of the form!
-modal: where is dropphoto/ugly border can I avoid Markup with __html__ method? generic dismiss form!
+# modal: where is dropphoto/ugly border

-everything is somewhat messy

-# simplify write_/edit_post
+# revise form.html (* when required, form-box-centered, generic dismiss)
-# edit_post / reload write_post should have post photos in the "new" list
+# reloading write_/edit_post should have post photos in the "new" list

-error when author is None?

-# non-ascii en titulos! -> SOLVE THIS!
 # photo max size!!
+# handle dropzone errors (i.e.: what happens when two photos are dropped?)

 # main photo!

+can I avoid Markup with __html__ method? everything is somewhat messy error when author is None?

 **reforming MODELS**